owatte/scad-aquarium-dome-plant-holder/README.md

 ## Download STL on thingiverse site

-STL is available on makerbot site, with pictures.
+The STL files and some pictures are [available on thingiverse](https://www.thingiverse.com/thing:3250524)

 ### Printing

 I printed my domes using a prusa MK2 printer.

-### Makerbot

-The STL files and some pictures are [available on thingiverse](https://www.thingiverse.com/thing:3250524)

 ## Licence